Enhancing Complex Formula Recognition with Hierarchical Detail-Focused Network: FRAMEWORK

 HDNet is built upon a Transformer-based encoder-decoder framework \cite{vaswani2017attention}.
 Each input formula image \( I \in \mathbb{R}^{3 \times H \times W} \) is cropped to generate a set of high-resolution sub-formula images, which are processed by a Vision Transformer \cite{DBLP:conf/iclr/DosovitskiyB0WZ21} encoder to produce feature vectors.
 Specifically, a feature vector for the main formula image \( Z_{\text{main}} \) and feature vectors for the sub-formula images \( Z_i \) are obtained.
 These vectors are then fused into a unified representation \( Z \), defined as:

 where \( \alpha \) balances the contributions of the main formula and sub-formula features, and \( n \) is the number of sub-formula images.
 The fused feature vector \( Z \) is first passed into the decoder.
 The decoder utilizes cross-attention mechanisms to interact with the output text sequence.
-Finally, it generates the predicted formula based on these interactions.
-This approach enables HDNet to effectively integrate fine-grained details from both the main formula and its sub-formulas, resulting in improved accuracy.
+It then generates the predicted formula from these interactions.
+This approach allows HDNet to integrate fine-grained details from both the main formula and sub-formulas for improved accuracy.